 5.7 JCAs may submit proposals to the relevant study groups to achieve alignment in the development of related Recommendations and other deliverables by the respective study groups.
 A JCA may also issue liaison statements.

-5.8 JCA input and output documents and reports are made available to the ITU-T membership.
+5.8 JCA input and output documents (see clause 5.1), and reports are made available to the ITU-T membership.
 Reports are issued after each JCA meeting.
 TSAG may monitor JCA activities through these reports.

 5.9 TSB will provide support for a JCA, within available resource limits.